seeziyang/collab-story/README.md

 ## Running the tests locally

-To run the tests locally, ensured that you have installed the prerequisites, have ran `npm install` and `mongod` is running.
+To run the tests locally, ensured that you have installed the prerequisites, have ran `npm run install-all` and `mongod` is running.
 Then, run `npm run test` to run the tests locally.

 ## Running the tests via Travis

 The tests are automatically triggered and run on Travis with every push to GitHub.
 You can view the Travis link [here](https://travis-ci.org/github/seeziyang/collab-story).

 Inside `.travis.yml`, I specify `mongodb` as one of the services.
 This will start the mongodb process before running my test script, which is initiated by `npm run test`.
 I defined the `npm run test` scripts in my `package.json` file.
-Travis runs `npm install` by default as part of its install step for Node.js.
 I added a `sleep 15` to `before_script` as suggested in [here](https://docs.travis-ci.com/user/database-setup/#mongodb) to ensure that the database will accept the connections once the test start.

 Screenshots showing an example of a Travis build: